tomascordero/chargebee-php/java/README.md

 # Chargebee Java Client Library - API V2

-The java library for integrating with ChargeBee Recurring Billing and Subscription Management solution.
+The java library for integrating with Chargebee Recurring Billing and Subscription Management solution.

 Chargebee now supports two API versions - [V1](https://apidocs.chargebee.com/docs/api/v1) and [V2](https://apidocs.chargebee.com/docs/api), of which V2 is the latest release and all future developments will happen in V2.